Finding a Job After a Criminal Conviction

 - Do not expect the first job after a conviction to be your ideal job.
 It is more important to get started somewhere and create a new track record, since employers know that a good indicator of future job performance is past job performance.
 Consider temporary or entry-level positions to build your résumé.

 - Understand where the employer is coming from.
 An employer has to balance its legal and ethical obligations to you, to its employees, and to the public.

 - Investigate employment services.
 Most states have public agencies that administer programs to help people find employment, sometimes specifically designed for those with criminal histories.
 There are also private staffing companies that will work with applicants who have a criminal past.

 - Refrain from alcohol and drug use.
 Because some employers require employee drug testing, it is best to abstain from drugs and alcohol.
 Of course, abstinence from these substances may already be a condition of probation or parole anyway.

 - Consider the nature of your past offense.
 Apply for jobs where that kind of offense is less likely to be an issue of concern.

 Contact a criminal defense lawyer

 Completing a prison term or paying a fine can be just part of the price of a criminal conviction.
 The conviction can also affect post-conviction employment opportunities.
 That being said, some employers are willing to give those with criminal records chances in appropriate circumstances.
 One job — any job — can be the first step toward rebuilding a career and a life.
-A lawyer at Law Offices of Barry Resnick in Farmington Hills, MI, can talk to you about various options and offer advice on planning for your future.
+A lawyer at Law Offices of Barry A. Resnick, PLLC in Farmington Hills, MI, can talk to you about various options and offer advice on planning for your future.